 All positions have been assigned a Decision Band Method (DBM) rating by our professional consultant.
 These ratings are the current structure for the pay and classification system.
-A Position Analysis Questionnaire (PAQ) or Position Information Questionnaire (PIQ) for Social

-Services is filed in the Human Resources Department for all standard positions.
+A Position Analysis Questionnaire (PAQ) is filed in the Human Resources Department for all standard positions.
 These positions will all be assigned a position number.
-You will be asked to complete a PAQ, which will be reviewed by your supervisor and your Department Head.
-Each PAQ/PIQ designates essential functions according to the Americans with Disabilities Act.
+You may be asked to complete a PAQ, which will be reviewed by your supervisor and your Department Head.
+Each PAQ designates essential functions according to the Americans with Disabilities Act.

 Certain designated positions have specific training and/or experience requirements related to their DBM rating/classification.
-If you meet those specific requirements, your position classification (DBM rating) is adjusted.
-Currently, this policy applies to Sheriff's Staff, State's Attorneys, and Social Services financial workers.
-The specific criteria for each position's adjustment procedures are as follows:
+If you meet those specific requirements, your position classification (DBM rating) may be adjusted.